jpngeekudin/docs-analyzer-api/README.md

 - `src/services/` — LLM client, upload/index/download, and RAG logic
 - `chroma_store/` — local Chroma DB files (vector index files)
 - `requirements.txt` — Python dependencies

-If you'd like, I can: add example `.env` with common placeholders, add a small test that starts the app and checks `/index`, or expand the API reference with more request/response examples.
-Tell me which you'd like next.